 In 1977, the Herb Graffis award was added to recognize overall contributions to golf.
 That same year, Herb Graffis was inducted into the World Golf Hall of Fame for his extensive contributions to the business of golf and advancement of the game.

 Both awards were presented annually thereafter until 1992 when the awards were combined into a single award recognizing “outstanding contributions to the game of golf.”

-Past recipients of NGF’s awards include high profile golfers (Arnold Palmer, Patty Berg); equipment company CEOs (Karsten Solheim, Ely Callaway); golf administrators (Judy Bell, Deane Beman); and golf educators/teachers (Peggy Kirk Bell, Bob Toski).
+Past recipients of NGF’s awards include high profile golfers (Arnold Palmer, Jack Nicklaus and Patty Berg); equipment company CEOs (Karsten Solheim, Ely Callaway); golf administrators (Judy Bell, Deane Beman and Tim Finchem); and golf educators/teachers (Peggy Kirk Bell, Bob Toski).

 Jerry Tarde, the highly-respected and influential editor-in-chief for Golf Digest, was the 2023 Graffis Award recipient.
 Other honorees in recent years include broadcaster and 26-time LPGA Tour winner Judy Rankin (2019), longtime First Tee CEO Joe Louis Barrow Jr. (2021), and longtime PGA Master Professional and Morton Golf CEO Ken Morton Sr. (2022).